ShobiStassen/VIA/docs/pyVia-home.rst

 |DOI|

-StaVia - Multi-Omic Single-Cell Cartography for Spatial and Temporal Atlases
+`StaVia - Multi-Omic Single-Cell Cartography for Spatial and Temporal Atlases <https://genomebiology.biomedcentral.com/articles/10.1186/s13059-024-03347-y>`_
 =============================================================================

 **StaVia (Via 2.0)** is our new single-cell trajectory inference method that explores **single-cell atlas-scale** data and **temporal and spatial studies**.
-See our `new paper <https://genomebiology.biomedcentral.com/articles/10.1186/s13059-024-03347-y>`_. just released in Genome Biology for more details on new key features such as:
+See our `publication <https://genomebiology.biomedcentral.com/articles/10.1186/s13059-024-03347-y>`_. just released in Genome Biology for more details on new key features such as:

 #. **Graph augmentation using metadata for (temporal) studies:** Using sequential metadata (temporal labels, hierarchical information) and spatial tissue coordinates (from Spatial omics data) to guide the cartography
 #. **Higher Order Random Walks:** Leveraging higher order random walks with **memory** to highlight key end-to-end differentiation pathways along the atlas